 He advises on both contentious and non-contentious matters and represents clients before the Fair Work Commission, WA Industrial Relations Commission, Equal Opportunity Commission, Australian Human Rights Commission, Magistrates Court, Federal Circuit Court and Federal Court of Australia.

-Kim works with clients across a number of different industries, including mining and resources, retail, engineering, utilities, education and not-for-profit.
+Kim works with clients across a number of different industries, including energy and resources, retail, engineering, utilities, education, life sciences and not-for-profit.
 He also has significant experience providing advice to the public and local government sectors.

 His previous experience includes frontline human resources and employee relations roles for a major Australian resources company, working as a labour market economist and as a workplace and labour relations inspector for a public sector agency.
 Kim combines this practical understanding of day-to-day workplace matters with his technical legal skills to provide clients with commercially minded advice.